pokwir/National-Collision-Database-Analysis/README.md

 ![Alt text](images/Fatality_rate_v_config.png)

-**Observations**
+**Observations**\
 **High fatality:** Certain combinations of vehicle types and collision configurations exhibit notably higher fatality rates.
 For instance, combinations like snowmobiles involved in a collision while in a left turn across opposing traffic (22-33) result in 60% fatality, and snowmobiles involved in a crash with any other two-vehicle (22-36) result in 50% fatality.

 **Low fatality:** There is a diversity of fatality rates across different vehicle types and collision configurations.
-Smaller school buses (10), purpose-built motorhomes (18), and fire engines have zero fatality.
+Smaller school buses (10), purpose-built motorhomes (18), and fire engines (21) have zero fatality.
 This indicates that these vehicles are generally safer.

 The fatality rates vary significantly between vehicle types and collision configurations.
 The trends observed may suggest potential factors contributing to higher or lower fatality rates, but further analysis and domain knowledge would be needed to draw more definitive conclusions.